Namespaces

 [edit] Return value

-The resulting value (that is, the result of applying the corresponding binary operator to the value immediately preceding the effects of the corresponding member function).
+The resulting value (that is, the result of applying the corresponding binary operator to the value referenced by *ptr immediately preceding the effects of the corresponding member function).

 [edit] Notes

-Unlike most compound assignment operators, the compound assignment operators for atomic_ref do not return a reference to their left-hand arguments.
-They return a copy of the stored value instead.
+Unlike most compound assignment operators, the compound assignment operators for atomic_ref return a copy of the stored value instead of a reference to arg.

 [edit] Example